qmbarret/quincinnati/README.md

 **Game Interface:** This is where the user actually plays the game.
 Basic layout includes the game ID in the top left corner, the leaderboard of the top 5 biggest cities based off population in the top right corner, and a shop interface along the bottom, displaying the current number of each building built, as well as total money, population, and possibly other resources.

-Here is a where some sort of design picture would go.

 ### Key Features

 - Secure login over HTTPS